jflavio1/BagOfVisualWordsExample/README.md

 # Bag of Visual Words Example
 ---

-Implementation of Bag Of Visual Words algorithm in Python I developed for a college workshop.
+Implementation of Bag Of Visual Words algorithm in Python I developed for a college workshop. _It is not a perfect clasificator._

 ## Requirements
 * Python 3.36 - [link](https://www.python.org/downloads/release/python-336/)